apache/pulsar/site2/docs/cookbooks-partitioned.md

 sidebar_label: Partitioned Topics
 ---

 By default, Pulsar topics are served by a single broker.
 Using only a single broker, however, limits a topic's maximum throughput. *Partitioned topics* are a special type of topic that can span multiple brokers and thus allow for much higher throughput.
-For an explanation of how partitioned topics work, see the [Concepts](#concepts) section below.
+For an explanation of how partitioned topics work, see the [Partitioned Topics](getting-started-concepts-and-architecture.md#partitioned-topics) concepts.

 You can [publish](#publishing-to-partitioned-topics) to partitioned topics using Pulsar's client libraries and you can [create and manage](#managing-partitioned-topics) partitioned topics using Pulsar's [admin API](admin-api-overview.md).